 Instructions

-• Add a small amount of batter, about 2-4 tablespoons at a time, and spread the batter thin, about ¼ inch thick to ensure they cook through nicely.
+- Add a small amount of batter, about 2-4 tablespoons at a time, and spread the batter thin, about ¼ inch thick to ensure the pancakes cook through nicely.
 Cook for 3-4 minutes per side or until set and lightly brown.
 The pancakes should be mostly set around the edges and you should see little bubbles around the edges before you turn them over.

 Notes

-• Store any leftovers in an airtight container in the fridge for up to 5 days.
-Or, store cooled pancakes in a freezer bag in a single layer—or layers with parchment paper between to prevent them from freezing together—for up to 6 months.
-Warm in 30-second increments on a heat-safe plate.
+- Store any leftover pancakes in an airtight container in the fridge for up to 5 days.
+Or, store cooled pancakes in a freezer bag in a single layer—or in layers with parchment paper between to prevent them from freezing together—for up to 6 months.
+Warm in 30-second increments on a heat-safe plate in the microwave.

-• Let the batter cook long enough in the pan that it sets around the edges and slightly towards the center, and that you see bubbles.
+- Let the batter cook long enough in the pan so that it sets around the edges and slightly towards the center and that you see bubbles.
 This will ensure that the center cooks all the way through.

 Nutrition